The setting of Matariki

 Join Dr Rangi Matamua as he shares with us knowledge around the setting of Matariki.

-While Matariki is associated life, it also has a strong connection with death.
-The star Pōhutukawa in particular is associated with those whom have passed away.
+While Matariki is primarily associated with life, it also has a strong connection with death.
+The star Pōhutukawa in particular is associated with those who have passed away.
 Once tohunga kōkōrangi have ascertained the Matariki signs for the year ahead, the community will gather together to mourn the dead.
-Te Tirohanga (the viewing), Te Whakamahara i ngā mate (Remembering the dead) and Te Whāngai i ngā whētu (Feeding the stars) are outlined in our free eBook here and will be discussed more during upcoming days.
+Te Tirohanga (the viewing), Te Whakamahara i ngā mate (remembering the dead), and Te Whāngai i ngā whētu (feeding the stars) take place at this time.

 The setting of Matariki is a time for mindfulness and reflection.
-It’s a time to make the most of our loved ones and spend time together to share ideas, wānanga/learn together.
-It’s a time to get creative with artistic pursuits and do those indoor activities.
+It’s a time to appreciate our loved ones and spend time together to share ideas and wānanga/learn together.
+It’s a time to get creative with artistic pursuits and do indoor activities.

-Matariki, including its setting occurs during the Winter season when all of the crop harvests are long complete.
-The pātaka (pantry/larder/food store) is full and as the gardens aren’t producing as much; we eat from the preserves to get through the winter.
+Matariki occurs during the winter season when all of the crop harvests are long complete.
+The pātaka (pantry/larder/food store) and the woodshed are full from the warmer months.
 It’s a time for winding down and keeping warm by the fire.
-The woodshed should be full from the activities in the warmer seasons to stock up on firewood and keep the whare (home) adequately fuelled.